Norepinephrine and dopamine are utilized in brain circuits which regulate all

 behaving.
 Withdrawal from these drugs is associated with other marked

-Amphetamines will induce agitated, paranoid, and violent states in
+Amphetamines act on NE receptors and will induce agitated, paranoid, and violent states in

 susceptible people.
 As street drugs, amphetamines have major antisocial